yottatsa/ownopenidserver/README.md

 Bugs and suggestions
 --------------------

-Please report any bugs you have found to Vladimir S Eremin (aka yottatsa)
+Please report any bugs you have found to me@yottatsa.name.
-<me@yottatsa.name>.
 Suggestions are also appreciated.